KimberleyCook/kimberleycook.github.io/_posts/2016-12-05-beautiful-istanbul.md

   <img src="/images/istanbul/desolate-building.jpg" class="medium-image" alt="desolate buildings">
 </figure>

 I spent 3 hours walking around this completely fascinating part of town that felt miles away from the colourful centre, despite being an easy 15 minute walk along the Golden Horn.
-One place I would highly recommend stopping at is the The Hobbit House.
-It’s a tiny cafe turn shop, thats aim to to give back to those with nothing.
+One place I would highly recommend stopping at is the [The Hobbit House](https://www.instagram.com/explore/locations/1028531014/hobbit-house-bademler/?hl=en).
+It’s a tiny cafe and shop, their aim is to give back to those with very little.
 All money raised is given back to the people of Istanbul and all objects donated are given to children.
 It is absolutely fascinating and a beautiful place to stop and get a glass of çay.

 <figure>
   <img src="/images/istanbul/hobbit-house.jpg" class="medium-image" alt="hobbit house">
 </figure>

 These were just some of the things about Istanbul that I absolutely loved.
-I tried to avoid listing all the touristy places you can visit as you will find them on any &quot;Things to do in Istanbul&quot; article online.
+I've tried to avoid listing all the touristy places as you will find them on any &quot;Things to do in Istanbul&quot; article online.
 However here are a few of my favourites:

 - Princes Island
 - Grand Bazaar
 - Spice Bazaar